-Nine Point Draw (NP-1) can accommodate 2 vehicles, 8 people.
-NP-1 can accommodate 4 horses.
+Nine Point Draw (NP-1) can accommodate 2 vehicles (including trailers), 8 people.

 Primitive roadside sites offer nice views, solitude, and a small flat gravel space to set up camp next to your vehicle.
 No shade, toilets, or other amenities are provided.
 The use of generators is prohibited in the backcountry.

 You can now obtain a backcountry permit to use this site up to 180 days in advance through www.recreation.gov

 DirectionsThis campsite is located near the Persimmon Gap Entrance Station, 22 miles north of Panther Junction.
 The short gravel access road is on the east side of the main park road.
 It is unmarked, so watch carefully.

 Road ConditionsThe Nine Point Draw access road is usually accessible to all vehicles.
 After heavy rains, the road becomes very slick, muddy, and rutted and may require 4-wheel drive.

 VegetationNo shade at this site.
 The vegetation is sparse creosote and lechuguilla.